microsoft/api-guidelines/graph/patterns/navigation-property.md

 Microsoft Graph API Design Pattern

-*A navigation property is used to identify a relationship between two resources.*
+*A navigation property is used to identify a relationship between resources.*

 ## Problem
 --------